hvmonteiro/hugovmonteiro.net/content/publications/Automation Radiation Conundrum.md

 Home automation should be safe, stable, invisible, and helpful.
 It should work in the background, without asking for attention or maintenance.
 It should respect the fact that your home is not a smartphone and instead a long-term space that deserves long-term thinking.

 Wired systems are not just better - they are common sense.
 And in a world where everything seems to go wireless, choosing wires might be the smartest decision of all, for you, your family, and for the future.

+---
-***Disclaimer:** This article and its contents are protected by copyright.
-Reproduction, distribution, or use of any part of this material without prior written permission from the author is strictly prohibited.*
+_**Disclaimer*: This article and its contents are protected by copyright.
+Reproduction, distribution, or use of any part of this material without prior written permission from the author is strictly prohibited._

+_Copyright © Hugo V Monteiro_